MBarc/Automated-Video-Transcription-Subtitle-Generator/README.md

 <h1 align="center">Automated Video Transcription & Subtitle Generator</h1>

 ## Overview
 This project automates the process of extracting audio from a video file, transcribing the audio, and generating subtitle files in the SRT format.
-It allows you to add the subtitles back to the video either as soft (selectable) or hard-coded subtitles.
+It allows you to add the subtitles back to the video.

 ## Features
 - Extracts audio from a video file (`.mp4`).
 - Transcribes the extracted audio using the Whisper model.
 - Generates subtitles in the `.srt` format.
-- Adds subtitles back to the original video either as soft subtitles.
+- Adds subtitles back to the original video.

 ## Depdendencies